 - If a home is in poor condition with deferred maintenance, zestimates by Zillow won’t be able to account for that.

 - Again, because of the use of historical data, if the market is slow – large inventory of homes for sale and few buyers – real time prices may have dropped.

 A look at Zillow’s numbers

-The most recent zestimates by Zillow accuracy reports (June, 2019), as reported by Zillow, shows the following results for the Montgomery County real estate market:
+The most recent zestimates by Zillow accuracy reports (May, 2021), as reported by Zillow, shows the following results for the Montgomery County and Chester County real estate market:

 I think we can all agree that zestimates by Zillow home value estimates in the Montgomery and Chester County real estate markets are a guide only and should not be used as a true valuation of your home.
 Yet pricing a home accurately when selling is a critical aspect of the selling process.